 - Sushi rice – Cooked and seasoned.
 (See instructions in the recipe card.)

-- Shrimp tempura – Follow my easy shrimp tempura recipe to make it at home.
+- Shrimp tempura – Follow my easy shrimp tempura recipe (linked above) to make it at home.

 - Cucumber – Adds fresh crunch to the sushi roll.
 Look for Japanese cucumber for the most authenticity – they have very few, or at least very small, seeds.
 Persian cucumbers would also work well.